M-J-Bauer/MIDI-Sound-Synthesizer-on-PIC32MX/README.md

 # MIDI-Sound-Synthesizer-on-PIC32MX
-Monophonic MIDI-controlled Sound Synthesizer application runs on PIC32MX microcontroller, easily adaptable to other devices.
+Monophonic MIDI-controlled Sound Synthesizer application runs on PIC32MX microcontroller; may be adapted to a different 32-bit MCU.

 # Overview